rpbouman/huey/README.md

 # 🦆 Huey
-Huey is a browser-based application that lets you inspect and analyze tabular datasets stored as .csv or .parquet files.
+Huey is a browser-based application that lets you inspect and analyze tabular datasets.
+Huey supports reading from multiple file formats, like .csv, .parquet, .json data files as well as .duckdb database files.

 ## Key features
 - Zero install.
 Download or checkout the source tree, and open index.html in your browser!
 No server required.